 In this module the project manager (student) will subjectively evaluate all the risks.
 The goal is to focus at the most critical risks.
 In this module the following topics will be discussed: introduction to qualitative risk analysis; goal of qualitative risk analysis; tools for qualitative risk analysis; probability and impact analysis of identified risks; producing risk matrix; producing an updated risk register; calculating risk allowance and risk contingency amount.
 Students will develop and estimate risk register, risk categories, probabilities and impacts, risk attributes, risk matrix, risk mitigation and response plans.

 In this module, the project manager (student) will address the risk short list objectively.
 The course material will not get into much math or statistics.
 We will provide practical and simplified tools to address risk in this process.
 The following topics will be discussed in this module: introduction to quantitative risk analysis; comparison between the qualitative and quantitative approaches; steps for quantitative risk analysis; quantitative risk analysis tools; output from quantitative risk analysis.
 Students will have studies in: assigning risks to tasks and resources, converting a project from qualitative to quantitative risk analysis, risk attributes for quantitative risk analysis, assigning local and global risks, parallel risks, risk-assignments on the Gantt chart.

 6-hours intensive course of Survival Russian is also included into the syllabus.

 Professors and lecturers:

-Program partners: Canadian and Sweden business organizations (by distance learning technologies), Russian companies (as experts)
+Program partners: Danish, Canadian and North American business organizations (by distance learning technologies), Russian companies (as experts)